Important Notice about establishing a Free School

 When would the college open?

 If the application is passed then this time period is called the pre-opening period.
 This period of time can be anything from 12 months to 18 months.
-Therefore opening would be hoped for Easter 2019.
+Therefore opening would be hoped for within this period (originally Easter 2019).

 Who will be able to attend the college?